Skip to content

 Builder

-In builder mode, when the dependency tree no longer needs it, it is completely deleted, including unregistration (deleting the builder function).
+In this mode, when the dependency tree no longer needs it, the instance is completely removed, including the registration and the builder function.

-Reactter identifies the builder mode as DependencyMode.builder and it’s using for default.
+Reactter identifies the Builder mode as DependencyMode.builder and uses it by default.

 Factory

-In factory mode, when the dependency tree no longer needs it, the instance is deleted and the builder function is kept in the register.
+In this mode, when the dependency tree no longer uses it, the instance is removed, but the builder function remains registered.

 Singleton

-Singleton is a ways to manage a dependency, which registers a builder function and creates the instance only once.
+The Singleton mode is a way to manage a dependency by registering a builder function and ensuring that the instance is created only once.

-Reactter identifies the singleton mode as DependencyMode.singleton and to active it, set it in the mode argument of Rt.register and Rt.create , or use Rt.lazySingleton , Rt.singleton .
+Reactter identifies the Singleton mode as DependencyMode.singleton and to activate it, set the mode in the argument of Rt.register and Rt.create , or use Rt.lazySingleton , Rt.singleton .